psotou/psotou.github.io/content/posts/first.md

 We'll see.

-I gues it is going to be truly random and truly personal jeje.
+I guess it is going to be truly random and truly personal jeje.